andygarcia86/time-bug-track-report/README.md

 The Time Bug tracking and Report is an application for the project management

+## Server

+The server side is built using .Net Core

+## Client

+The client side is built using Vue Js

 ## Demo

 The static demo application is an static application with some basic features of the real application.